This is why you should choose cosmetics without microplastics

 3. Serve as a filler for a product, to make it slightly thicker

 In addition, it is an easy ingredient that costs little.
-The large multinationals often use the counter argument that 'it is not that harmful' and that the microplastics they use are 'below the standard'.
+The large multinationals often use the counterargument that it is not that harmful and that the microplastics they use are 'below the standard'.
 Yet it is their choice whether they want to maximize their profits or market products without microplastics and thus help people and nature.

 Why is microplastic a problem?